matsutoba/multi-select-and-dnd/README.md

-# multi selection and drag and drop
+# Multiple Selection and Drag and Drop in React

 Select a range of multiple objects in React and drag and drop them.